AaltoSciComp/python-for-scicomp/content/cython.rst

    Using Cython requires that you have a working environment for compiling C code.
 This goes beyond the software requirements for this course, so the teaching will be given in form of demonstrations and no exercises.
-   You may still follow along with the code examples if you have a C compiler installed, in which case you can install Cython to your Conda environment with `conda install cython`.
+   You may still follow along with the code examples but you will need to have Cython and a working C compiler available.
+You can install both to your Conda environment with `conda install -c conda-forge cython c-compiler`.

 Python and performance